 Grades PreK-5 ⋅ Climb aboard the International Space Station (ISS) and discover what it takes to be an astronaut!
 Students will explore the engineering ingenuity used to design the ISS and understand just what astronauts need to live and work in space.

 > Subjects: Engineering design, Properties on Earth and in Space, Rocketry and space travel, Motion of Fluids (Air)

 Living and Working in Space informs students on the many aspects of being an astronaut on the ISS.
-This program consists of a video presentation and an optional hands-on activity.
+This program consists of a video presentation.